Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 This can require ventures into new areas of collaboration and cooperation between your IT and business leaders and teams.

 After all, your IT people don’t – and shouldn’t – define business goals or the operational processes intended to achieve them.
-But the IT team needs to know what those goals and processes are to ensure that enterprise service management solutions are aligned with them.
+To align enterprise service management solutions with goals and processes, the IT team needs awareness of those goals and processes.

 Similarly, your business counterparts should contribute to – but not drive – decisions about service management technologies.
 The two areas on which their contributions should focus are user experience and reporting features.
 User experience directly affects user adoption, satisfaction, and productivity.